infobip/mobile-messaging-sdk-ios/README.md

 	5. Click on "UPLOAD" under "APNS Certificates" and locate the .p12 certificate you exported from your Keychain earlier.

 	<center><img src="https://github.com/infobip/mobile-messaging-sdk-ios/wiki/Images/CUPCertificate.png?raw=true" alt="CUP Settings"/></center>
-3. Create a new Xcode Project.
-4. Configure the new project to support Push Notifications:
+3. Configure your project to support Push Notifications:
 	1. Click on "Capabilities", then turn on Push Notifications.
 	2. Turn on Background Modes and check the Remote notifications checkbox.
-5. Install MobileMessaging using Cocoa Pods.
-When you are working with Cocoa Pods you need to open __.xcworkspace__ and not .xcodeproj file The podfile example:
+4. To integrate MobileMessaging into your Xcode project using [CocoaPods](https://guides.cocoapods.org/using/getting-started.html#getting-started), specify it in your Podfile:

 	```ruby
 	source 'https://github.com/CocoaPods/Specs.git'